Tested Baking & Dessert Recipes & Videos

 Pin It

 Once the two batters are made, the first thing to do is to pour the chocolate batter into the muffin cups.
-Then a couple of tablespoons of the cheesecake filling is placed into the center of the chocolate batter.
+Then a couple of tablespoons (I use an ice cream scoop) of the cheesecake filling is placed into the center of the chocolate batter.
 If you like you can sprinkle some miniature chocolate chips on top of the cheesecake filling.
 The cupcakes are then placed in a moderate oven and as the cupcakes bake the chocolate batter becomes like a shell for the cheesecake filling.
 You can eat these delicious cupcakes hot, cold, or at room temperature.
-If there are any leftovers they can be stored in the refrigerator for a few days.

 Related Recipes You May Like